United States invasion of Grenada: Third day of the invasion and after

 By 27 October, organized resistance was rapidly diminishing, but the American forces did not yet realize this.
 The 2nd Battalion, 8th Marines continued advancing along the coast and capturing additional towns, meeting little resistance, although one patrol did encounter a single BTR-60 during the night, dispatching it with a M72 LAW.
 The 325th Infantry Regiment advanced toward the capital of Saint George, capturing Grand Anse and discovering 200 American students whom they had missed the first day.
 They continued to the town of Ruth Howard and Saint George, meeting only scattered resistance.
 An air-naval gunfire liaison team called in an A-7 airstrike and accidentally hit the command post of the 2nd Brigade, wounding 17 troops, one of whom died.

 The Army had reports that PRA forces were amassing at the Calivigny Barracks, only five kilometers from the Point Salines airfield.
 They organized an air assault by the 2nd Battalion of the 75th Ranger Regiment preceded by a preparatory bombardment by field howitzers (which mostly missed, their shells falling into the ocean), A-7s, AC-130s, and USS Caron.
-However, the Blackhawk helicopters began dropping off troops near the barracks but they approached too fast.
+However, the Blackhawk helicopters began dropping off troops near the barracks but their approach was too fast.
 One of them crash landed and the two behind it collided with it, killing three and wounding four.
 The barracks were deserted.

 In the following days, resistance ended entirely and the Army and Marines spread across the island, arresting PRA officials, seizing caches of weapons, and seeing to the repatriation of Cuban engineers.
 On 1 November, two companies from the 2/8 Marines made a combined sea and helicopter landing on the island of Carriacou 17 mi northeast of Grenada.
 The 19 Grenadian soldiers defending the island surrendered without a fight.
 This was the last military action of the campaign.
+On 3 November, Reagan announced the ten-day American mission had been "successfully completed" and that many of the troops in the invasion force would be withdrawn in the following days.